 Did you know that WordPress is the most popular Content Management System (CMS) that powers more than 34% of all websites and boasts a share of 60% plus amongst all CMS’?

-This makes it ideal for running your website, be it a personal blog or an eCommerce site.
+This makes it ideal for building your website, be it a personal blog or an eCommerce site.

 Nowadays, most of the hosting providers offer managed WordPress hosting services that are tuned for WordPress.
 These servers are exclusively reserved for WordPress sites and you cannot install other CMS like Drupal or Joomla.